chaconnewu/awesome-augmented/original_awesomes/awesome-security.md

 - [Kali](https://www.kali.org/) - Kali Linux is a Debian-derived Linux distribution designed for digital forensics and penetration testing.
 Kali Linux is preinstalled with numerous penetration-testing programs, including nmap (a port scanner), Wireshark (a packet analyzer), John the Ripper (a password cracker), and Aircrack-ng (a software suite for penetration-testing wireless LANs).
 - [pig](https://github.com/rafael-santiago/pig) - A Linux packet crafting tool.
 - [Pompem](https://github.com/rfunix/Pompem) - Pompem is an open source tool, which is designed to automate the search for exploits in major databases.
 Developed in Python, has a system of advanced search, thus facilitating the work of pentesters and ethical hackers.
 In its current version, performs searches in databases: Exploit-db, 1337day, Packetstorm Security...
+- [Nmap](https://nmap.org) - Nmap is a free and open source utility for network discovery and security auditing.

 ### Monitoring / Logging

+- [snyk.io](https://snyk.io/) -  Snyk is a opensource tool to scan for vulnerabilities.
+Find, fix and monitor for known vulnerabilities in Node.js npm package fixtures used for testing the patches of vulndb.

 - [justniffer](http://justniffer.sourceforge.net/) - Justniffer is a network protocol analyzer that captures network traffic and produces logs in a customized way, can emulate Apache web server log files, track response times and extract all "intercepted" files from the HTTP traffic.